KeVanAlthius/WTTG-easy-mode/README.md

 4. In the WTTG/Managed folder there should be an already existing "Assembly-CSharp.dll".
 5. Delete that file and replace it with the one downloaded here.
 6. Enjoy!
+**DO NOT ACCEPT CALL FROM ADAM THIS WILL BUG YOUR GAME OUT DECLINE CALL**

 **Please leave feedback for me because I would like to update this for others to enjoy**